AleksisVejs/GlobeChallenger/README.md

 # Globe Challenger : Geography Quiz Game

-Welcome to Globe Challenger, a geography quiz game that challenges your knowledge of countries and their flags.
-Test your geographical prowess with this educational and engaging web-based game.
+Welcome to Globe Challenger, a geography quiz game that challenges your knowledge of countries.
+Test your geographical knowledge with this educational and engaging web-based game.

 ## Features: